nkristina/EmotionClassificationFromSpeech/README.md

 # Emotion Classification From Speach

-Clasification human emotions from speech using CNN writen in Python. \
+Clasification of human emotions from speech using CNN writen in Python. \
 Project is done during Petnica Summer Institute of Machine Learning (PSI:ML7).

 DataSet used: [RAVDESS](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio) \